Generic Name: rituximab (ri-TUX-i-mab - abbs)

 Precautions while using rituximab-abbs

-It is very important that your doctor check your progress at regular visits to make sure that rituximab-abbs is working properly.
+It is very important that your doctor check your progress closely and at regular visits to make sure that rituximab-abbs is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Receiving rituximab-abbs while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant during treatment with rituximab-abbs and for at least 12 months after the last dose.
 If you think you have become pregnant while receiving rituximab-abbs, tell your doctor right away.

 Rituximab-abbs may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, lightheadedness or fainting after receiving rituximab-abbs.